rasithsenanayake/Safechain3.0/README.md

 - **Decentralized Storage:** Images are uploaded to IPFS, ensuring decentralized and immutable storage.
 - **Smart Contract:** Utilizes Solidity smart contracts on the Ethereum blockchain for access control and ownership management.
-- **Access Control:** Users can grant or revoke access to their uploaded images to specific individuals through the smart contract.
+- **File History:** Users can track the files behaviour even thought the content and the file name is changed.

 ## Technologies Used